lthei/PandA-25-26-IR-Starter-Repo-11/README.md

 This part builds on your Part 10 solution.
 In Part 10, you created a class that contains the search logic and the combination of multiple `SearchResult` instances to create the final, displayed `SearchResult`.

-You now find a class `Searcher` that does the same thing but based on a positional index (class `Index`), that you also find in `models.py`.
+In `models.py`, you now find a class `Searcher` that does the same thing but based on a positional index (class `Index`), that you also find in `models.py`.
 Before you begin, make yourself comfortable with the code and try to understand how the positional index is implemented to have a rough idea.

-Your task is to complete the positional index.
+Your task is to complete the positional index and the search.
 There are two todos in the `Index` and one todo in the `Searcher` class.
 Fill the gaps for things to work.
-See the ToDos and their description in `models.py` to get a better idea of what the concrete tasks are.
+See the ToDos section and the todo description in `models.py` to get a better idea of what the concrete tasks are.

 ## Run the app